-On 8th Nov., the royal family came together for the annual Remembrance Sunday service at the Cenotaph in London.
-With many of the royal family’s public events cancelled this year due to the coronavirus pandemic, Remembrance Sunday marks the first time we’ve seen the Queen and the other members together since the Commonwealth Day service in March 2020.
-Held on the second Sunday of November each year, Remembrance Sunday is a time for people to honour those who have suffered and died at war.
+On Nov.
+8, the royal family came together for the annual Remembrance Sunday service at the Cenotaph in London.
+With many of the royal family’s public events canceled this year due to the coronavirus pandemic, Remembrance Sunday marks the first time we’ve seen the queen and the other members together since the Commonwealth Day service in March.
+Held on the second Sunday of November each year, Remembrance Sunday is a time for people to honor those who have suffered and died at war.

-Due to social distancing measures, the rest of the family was not able to watch the wreath-laying all together.
+Due to social-distancing measures, the rest of the family were not able to watch the wreath-laying all together.
 Instead, they stood in pairs separated across three balconies of the Foreign, Commonwealth, and Development Office building.
-Queen Elizabeth II looked down on the proceedings from the middle balcony accompanied by her lady-in-waiting Mrs. Susan Rhodes; Camilla, Duchess of Cornwall and Catherine and Duchess of Cambridge stood to the Queen's right; and Sophie, Countess of Wessex watched from the third balcony to the Queen's left with Princess Anne’s husband, Sir Timothy Laurence.
+Queen Elizabeth II looked down on the proceedings from the middle balcony accompanied by her lady-in-waiting Mrs. Susan Rhodes; Camilla, Duchess of Cornwall, and Kate Middleton stood to the queen’s right; and Sophie, Countess of Wessex, watched from the third balcony to the queen’s left with Princess Anne’s husband, Sir Timothy Laurence.